OTAs and Rollouts

 Rollback semantics

 • Crash loops.
-Three consecutive boot failures within 60s → treated as validation failure.
+Three consecutive boot failures within 60 seconds → treated as validation failure.

 When OTAs don't reach a device